Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Motion under an external force

 \subsubsection{Critical values of the force}

 Using the estimates $\Delta F$ and $\ell_b$ for, respectively, the height and the width of the free energy barriers derived in Section \ref{sec:F1}, we evaluate the critical intensity $A_{depin}$ of the force above which the clump can overcome barriers.
 A rough estimate of this depinning force is obtained by imposing that the work of the force in moving the clump through the barrier, $A_{depin}\times\ell_b$, compensates the barrier height, $\Delta F=\sqrt{V(\alpha,T)N}$ (\ref{eq:deltaF}).
-This argument relies on the observation that the barrier width $\ell_b$ coincides with the clump width.
-We obtain
+We obtain the typical value

+Drift is mostly hindered by the highest barriers.
+The maximal height can be estimated by considering that barriers heights are Gaussian variables, drawn independently and at random for each one of the $1/\ell_b$ segments of length $\ell_b$.
+Hence, according to extreme value theory, the maximal barrier heights is about $\sqrt{2\log (1/\ell_b)}$ times the typical value computed above,

 As the force is applied at the microscopic level on the neuron states, and not at the macroscopic scale on the clump itself, taking $A$ too large will make the clump desintegrate.
 This will happen if the work of the force exceeds the cohesion energy of the clump.
 We estimate the critical intensity $A_{break}$ based on the following reasoning.
 Silencing a neuron within the clump and activating another neuron outside the clump costs on average (for the 1-dimensional case)